Sherwood Rangers Yeomanry: Battle honours

 The Sherwood Rangers Yeomanry was awarded the following battle honours (honours in bold are emblazoned on the Regimental Guidon):

 Uniform

-As was frequently the case with yeomanry prior to World War I the regiment had retained a dress uniform with features that were highly distinctive.
+As was frequently the case with yeomanry prior to World War I the regiment had retained a full dress uniform with features that were highly distinctive.
 In the case of the Sherwood Rangers these included a "rich dark green" jacket and breeches, braided in gold and yellow.
 The short hip-length jacket worn for review order was of a style abandoned by regular hussar regiments after the Crimean War.
 Officers had a gold laced pouch belt.
 Fur busbies, with white over green plumes, were worn by all ranks for parade dress.
 On less formal occasions a dark green "frock" tunic with chain mail epaulettes and green peaked caps with yellow bands was worn.
 After 1914 the Sherwood Rangers wore the standard khaki service dress with regimental insignia for nearly all occasions until the introduction of battle dress.